 And all of this can be found for free.

-More and more students doze or fidget through class, knowing they can catch up by simply browsing free online material.
+More and more students doze or fidget through class, knowing they can catch up by browsing free material online.
 Even commercial online homeschooling programs are dirt cheap compared to the costs of traditional learning.
 Typically, they result in higher performance, too.
 Can we seriously discuss the problems in our school system without noticing these alternatives?

 This is not to say that lecture-style learning doesn’t have its place.
 It’s just that now its place seems to be suffocating society itself.
 I want to learn about history and current events; about how to handle money and finances; about how our economy works (what is the Federal Reserve?).
 I want to learn about health and its optimization, and how to develop software, and how to cook, and everything else.
 And between friends, books, and the Internet, I can learn about these things, and do – on my own time.
 At school, I’m on my laptop during lectures, cramming into my head enough information about fossils to get good grades.
 Only afterwards do I get to teach myself what I perceive to be more valuable.

-I don’t think that’s pessimistic; it’s just pragmatic.
+I don’t think that’s pessimistic.
+It’s pragmatic.
 I’m pleasantly surprised when I learn something useful through school, and gain a shred of trust in the system.
 Then I remember how I spent half of Saturday writing an essay about a computer program that will only ever be read by a tired graduate student, and how I spent too much of Sunday staring at slideshows of rocks.
 And then again I begin to lose faith.